Erin Lashnits

 Bartonella Review Team

 The Bartonella Review team (BaRT) is a group of veterinary students assembled to research, write, edit, and ultimately publish a review article on Bartonella spp. infection in dogs and cats.
-In the process, they will learn critical research skills including literature searching, critically evaluating primary research articles, working collaboratively in a team, and writing for a scientific audience.
+In the process, they learned critical research skills including literature searching, critically evaluating primary research articles, working collaboratively in a team, and writing for a scientific audience.